Russell Haggar

 In this and the previous document we have investigated a considerable number of relevant sociological studies of social class inequalities in educational achievement and considered the strengths and weaknesses of the different approaches to the analysis of this issue.

-On the basis of this work we may draw the following broad conclusions.
+Based on this work we may draw the following broad conclusions.

-- With the current state of knowledge it is impossible to determine the relative importance of heredity and environment as factors affecting individual intelligence.
+- With the current state of knowledge, it is impossible to determine the relative importance of heredity and environment as factors affecting individual intelligence.

 - Sociologists are, for various reasons, critical of IQ theories and they can show that social class factors have a considerable impact on educational achievement even for pupils of equal measured intelligence